Quantum graphs: different perspectives, homomorphisms and quantum automorphisms: Homomorphisms

 Again here we have translated from trace-preserving CP maps to UCP maps, equivalently, have ``reversed the arrows'', compare with Remark~\ref{rem:classical_channel_to_graph} above.
 We notice that the pullback is always unital if $S_2$ is unital, but the pushfoward may not be, in accordance with what happens in the classical situation.
 While we stated this for quantum graphs, obviously the definition works for any quantum relation.
 The reader who would like some motivation can see Remark~\ref{rem:quan_homo_to_graph_homo} below.

 The paper \cite{weaver2} develops an ``intrinsic'' way to characterise quantum graphs (making use of results from \cite{weaver1}), and then shows that the pushfoward and pullback only depend on $\theta$ (and not the Kraus form chosen) when recast using this intrinsic characterisation of $S_1$ and $S_2$.
-We shall show how to use Stinespring dilations (and a duality argument) to give a direct argument.
-A biproduct of our construction is that in the above definition, it suffices to take the linear span of the sets given: they are automatically operator bimodules over the relevant commutants.
+We shall show how to use Stinespring dilations (and a duality argument) to give a different approach to this fact.
+A biproduct of our construction is that in the above definition of the pullback, it suffices to take the linear span of the set given: it is automatically operator bimodule over the relevant commutant.
+We also give a link between pushforwards and pullbacks via a duality argument.

+For most of this section, we work with possibly infinite-dimensional operator bimodules, as this is not much more work.
 Let us recall how to construct the Kraus form of a normal CP map between arbitrary von Neumann algebras.
 This is surely known, but we are not aware of a canonical reference.
 Let $M,N$ be von Neumann algebras acting on Hilbert spaces $H_M, H_N$ respectively.
 We start by observing that the usual Stinespring dilation of a normal CP map $\theta:M\rightarrow N$ between von Neumann algebras, say $V,\rho,\pi,K$ automatically has that $\pi$ is normal.
 Consider now an arbitrary dilation (so we do not assume minimality).
 By the structure theorem for normal $*$-homomorphisms between von Neumann algebras (for example, \cite[Theorem~5.5, Chapter~IV]{tak1}) there is an index set $I$ and an isometry $W:K\rightarrow H_M\otimes\ell^2(I)$ with $W^*(x\otimes 1)W = \pi(x)$ for $x\in N$.
 Furthermore, the projection $WW^*$ is in $M'\vnten\mc B(\ell^2(I))$.
 Then

 and there is a family of operators $(b_i)\subseteq\mc B(H_N, H_M)$ with $WV\xi = \sum_i b_i\xi\otimes\delta_i$ and hence $\theta(x) = \sum_i b_i^* x b_i$ gives us a Kraus representation.

 So far, it is not clear how the property that $\theta$ maps into $N$ (and not just $\mc B(H_N)$) is reflected in the Kraus representation.